Nintendo Is on the Hunt Again: This Time for the Unexpectedly Expected Palworld!

 The game’s unique blend of cute creatures and intense action quickly garnered attention, propelling it to the top charts.
 It shattered Steam records with over 2 million peak concurrent players and became one of the biggest hits of 2024, selling over 25 million copies within a month.

-However, this success also has drawn the attention of Nintendo, which is notorious for being aggressive in protecting its intellectual property.
+However, this success also has drawn attention of Nintendo, which is notorious for being aggressive in protecting its intellectual property.
 Less than a week after Palworld’s release, Nintendo confirmed an investigation into the game.
-And Now, 8 months later, the company has finally filed an infringement lawsuit against its developer Pocketpair in the Tokyo District Court.
+And now, 8 months later, the company has finally filed an infringement lawsuit against its developer Pocketpair in the Tokyo District Court.

 What Exactly is Nintendo Suing For?